 Finally, having the confidence to advocate for you will come from knowing what you want and what you don’t want, so make sure to research and prepare your birth plan/preferences together.

 Family and Friends

-Most hospitals allow for two support people, so if a private experience between yourself and your partner is not high on your priority list, you may consider having a second person to support you or act as a backup.
+Most hospitals allow for two support people (except during covid), so if a private experience between yourself and your partner is not high on your priority list, you may consider having a second person to support you or act as a backup.
 Deciding who to choose can be tough, especially when you have friends or family expecting to be there.
 Often it is a mother, sister or best friend who is invited to attend but it is important to consider how they may behave or react.
 Will your mother be calming or stressful?
 Remember stress can derail birth and you don’t want sympathy, you want support.
 Will you be able to fully let go with your mother-in-law in the room?
 Will your best friend be supportive of your choices or encourage you to take drugs because she did?

 Keep in mind that this will be one of the most significant days of your life, so if you feel your care provider is not fitting the bill, you should consider changing to a different hospital, Obstetrician or maternity care option.
 If your partner feels apprehensive, attend an independent childbirth education course to gain some knowledge and skills.
 Another way to increase your level of support is to hire a professional birth attendant/ doula.